collizo4sky/enable-shortcode-and-php-support-in-text-widget/readme.txt

 Visit my blog [w3guy.com](http://w3guy.com/shortcode-php-support-wordpress-text-widget/) for the more information.

 == Changelog ==

+= 1.2.6 =
+* Improve compatibility with WordPress 5.0

+= 1.2.5 =
+* Make admin notice dismiss button more obvious.

+= 1.2.4 =
+* Small fix and improvement.

 = 1.2.3 =
 * Update plugin to be compatibile with latest WordPress after many years.